CristianChancusigC/film-search/README.md

 # 🎬 Film Search App

-This is a React JS application that allows users to search for films using the [OMDb API] (https://www.omdbapi.com/).
+This is a React JS application that allows users to search for films using the [OMDb API](https://www.omdbapi.com/).
 The app demonstrates best practices for consuming APIs in React and focuses on writing clean, efficient code.

 ## 🔍 Features